evangoad/evangoad.github.io/content/post/comparing-hugo-performance-on-github-and-gitlab.md

           publish_dir: ./public
 ```

 And that's it!
 I'm ready to test a Github Actions deployment.
-All I changed
+The only thing I
-from their example was the build branch `hugo_transition`.
-Apparently the `secrets.GITHUB_TOKEN` is always available in Github Actions.
-This token is used to commit a built version of the Hugo site in a branch called `gh-pages`.
-In the github repo settings, I changed the branch Github Pages was looking at from `main` to `gh-pages`.
+changed from their example was the build branch `hugo_transition`.
+Apparently
+`secrets.GITHUB_TOKEN` is always available in Github Actions.
+This token
+is used to commit a built version of the Hugo site in a branch called

-At this
+`gh-pages`.
+In the repository settings page on Github, I changed the branch
+Github Pages was looking at from `main` to `gh-pages`.

-point, I decide to [commit my
+At this point, I [commit my
 changes](https://github.com/evangoad/evangoad.github.io/commit/0dadfc37fefb60161d2554f3e6bc3a56f958b9ba#diff-28043ff911f28a5cb5742f7638363546311225a63eabc365af5356c70d4deb77)
 and I push them to my repository in order to test the deployment.